pprajapatim/ParthsBookStore/ParthsBookStore/README.txt

-Then Implement the interface to update in  CategoryRepository.cs and also modified the CategoryRepository.cs file. build the app and it works properlly.
+Then Implement the interface to update in  CategoryRepository.cs and also modified the CategoryRepository.cs file. build the app and it works properlly. then push commits to the github.

+1912
+Then created ISP_Call.cs interface into the IRepository and also modified ISP_Call.cs.
+1930
+ISP_Call.cs file is updated.

+1935
+Added SP_Call.cs file into Repository folder. then modified SP_Call.cs.

+1955
+Write given code into SP_Call.cs and modified it.

+2015
+Added UnitOfWork.cs interface in Irepository folder. then modified the UnitOfWork.cs.

+2020
+Then implemented UnitOfWork into repository folder. then modified UnitOfWork.cs in Repository folder.

+2250
+added UnitOfWork and IUnitOfWork in startup.cs file. commit to the github.